forhadulislam007/GreenDeltaInsurance/README.md

 ## To check existing/create new extent report for this project:

+    Path: cypress/reports

 - **Existing report**
-    - Open the index.html file in any browser and check report details.
+    - Open the index.html (html/index.html) file in any browser and check report details.
     - Here we have reference screenshots too.

 - **Prepare new report**